Cwhizard/CarrierCommander/README.md

 # Carrier Commander
-Continuation of the Carrier Command Mod
+Fork of the Carrier Command Mod -  Developed exclusively on the stable (non-beta) release of Avorion